 - Try art/music therapy or visual entertainment.
 Laugh at comedies.
 When angry, splash paint on a canvas.
 Make a playlist of happy tunes for an instant lift.
 Proof that this works: the next time you’re irritated, play an upbeat song.
 You’ll find your head unconsciously bobbing to the beat.
 Your annoyance will take a backseat.

 - Acknowledge that the reality of addiction recovery involves motivation, hard work, honesty, and patience.

 - Complement your addiction treatment and rehab plan with a recovery plan, which should include:

-- Goals on staying sober and maintaining willpower
+- Goals about staying sober and maintaining willpower

-- Relapse prevention plan—identify early warning signs of relapse
+- Relapse prevention plan to identify and address early warning signs of relapse

-- Divert attention from yourself by helping others.
-You may object: “How can I help others?
-I can’t even help myself.”
-Start simple.
+- Helping others can also support your sobriety efforts.
+If you’re new to volunteering, start small.
 Volunteer at a clean-up drive, soup kitchen, or charity.
 This serves a triple purpose: you forget to use, you improve your social/teamwork skills, and you bring joy or comfort to others.
-Buddha said, “If you light a lamp for somebody, it will also brighten your path.”
+The Buddha said, “If you light a lamp for somebody, it will also brighten your path.”

 Sure, this may be easier said than done, but take it from Lao Tzu: “The journey of a thousand miles begins with a single step.”
 Nothing truly rewarding was ever easy.
 Why do you think people cry when they receive awards?

 Taking that first step is a difficult aspect of initiating life changes.
 If it’s too challenging, get someone you trust to give you a push — a gentle one or an outright shove.
 Once you get the momentum going, it will be easier.
 To change addictive behaviour, use positive strategies rather than threats.

 Change Your Mind, Transform Your Life